When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 • Office neighborhoods

-Watch the video below that shows LinkedIn’s new hybrid office with more than 75 seating types:
+Watch the video below showing LinkedIn’s hybrid office with more than 75 seating types:

-#8 Not working on making the office feel like home
+#8 Not making the office feel like somewhere people want to be

-Employers can sometimes find themselves getting so wrapped up in the logistics of company growth that they fail to let the bones of their businesses shine.
+Leaders can get so wrapped up in the logistics of growth that they forget the office itself has to earn the commute.

 hybrid office